nihaue/TRex/README.md

 ```

 # Building an Action or Connector API App
-If you are building an Action or Connector API App, T-Rex helps you make sure your actions
+If you are building an Action/Connector API App, T-Rex helps you make sure your actions
-look pretty within the Logic Apps designer, and the generated swagger metadata.
+look pretty within the Logic Apps designer, and within the generated swagger metadata.
 It does
-this through a set of custom attributes.
-The first attribute that you might want to know
+this through a set of custom .NET attributes.

-about is the **Metadata** attribute, which can be used to provide custom friendly names,
+The attribute that you will use most often is the **Metadata** attribute, which can be used to
-descriptions, and visibility settings for each of your API App methods, parameters, or
+provide custom friendly names, descriptions, and visibility settings for each of your API App
-properties of the models used by your parameters.
+methods, parameters, or properties of the models used by your parameters.

 To use this beast, you'll need to add a pesky **using** directive (CTRL+. is your friend if
 you just start typing the attribute without thinking about it):